captivationsoftware/react-global/README.md

 ## Contributors

-Implementation by Captivation Software (@teamcaptivation), designed in part by @theadam
+Implementation by Captivation Software (@teamcaptivation), overall design by Adam Nalisnick (@theadam4257)

 By all means, if you see room for improvement, let us know!